newaetech/chipwhisperer-tutorials/PA_TVLA_1-Performing_TVLA_Testing_for_Crypto_Validation-OPENADC-CWLITEXMEGA.rst

     #Save project file
     project.save()

-We’re now done with the ChipWhisperer hardware, so we should disconnect from the scope and target:
+We're now done with the ChipWhisperer hardware, so we should disconnect from the scope and target: